This One Creepy Ghost Town In Missouri Is The Stuff Nightmares Are Made Of

 Although Avilla has a population of 100 or so residents, it is considered one of the “living ghost towns of Historic Route 66.”
-This rural village in Jasper County was founded in 1856, and is the fourth oldest settlement in the county.
-It has a rich history and a bit of a dark past, and some say the darkness still haunts the once thriving town.
+This rural village was founded in 1856 and is the fourth oldest settlement in Jasper County, Missouri.
+It has a rich history and a bit of a dark past.
+Interestingly, some people say the darkness still haunts the once thriving town.
 To learn more about Avilla, a ghost town in Missouri, take a look below.

-US Route 66 was re-designated Missouri Route 96 in 1985 but by then Avilla was already the small, quiet rural community that it continues to be today.
-Have you seen the Shadow Folk of Avilla?
-Have anything to add to the story?
-Please share in the comments below.
+US Route 66 was re-designated Missouri Route 96 in 1985, but by then, Avilla was already the quiet rural community that it continues to be today.
+Have you ever been to Avilla, Missouri?
+If so, did you have a paranormal experience?
+Let us know in the comments below.